Create data sources

 Tags are used for custom grouping in the slow query analysis feature of the Database DevOps module.
 By configuring tags for specific data sources, you can flexibly group and display slow queries on the dashboard based on business logic, departments, or other requirements.
 This helps you more precisely identify and address performance bottlenecks.

-Click the Tag tab and then click Create Tag on the page.
+Click the Tag tab, and then click Create Tag.

-In the pop-up Create Tag dialog, enter the Tag Name and click OK.
+In the Create Tag dialog, enter the Tag Name and click OK.

 tip- The tag name must be globally unique.

-- After creating the tag, you need to bind it to the target data source in the slow query analysis module.
+- After creating the tag, bind it to the target data source in the slow query analysis module.
 For more information, see Slow Query Analysis.

 | Issue | Possible Cause | Solution |